List of humorous units of measurement: Sagan

 As a humorous tribute to Carl Sagan and his association with the catchphrase "billions and billions", a sagan has been defined as a large quantity – technically at least four billion (two billion plus two billion) – of anything.

 Length

-Altuve

-In the sport of baseball, the Altuve is an informal measurement of distance equal to 5 feet 5 inches or 1.65 m.
-This is a reference to Houston Astros player José Altuve, who stands 5 feet 5 inches tall, making him one of the shortest players in Major League Baseball.

 Attoparsec

 Parsecs are used in astronomy to measure interstellar distances.
 A parsec is approximately 3.26 light-years or about 3.086×1016 m (1.917×1013 mi).
 Combining it with the "atto-" prefix (×10−18) yields attoparsec (apc), a conveniently human-scaled unit of about 3.086 cm that is used only humorously.

 Beard-second

 The beard-second is a unit of length inspired by the light-year, but applicable to extremely short distances such as those in integrated circuits.
 It is the length an average beard grows in one second.
 Kemp Bennett Kolb defines the distance as exactly 100 angstroms (10 nanometres), as does Nordling and Österman's Physics Handbook.
 Google Calculator uses 5 nm.